 The main purpose of this course web site is to provide you with a structured pathway through the course content and to provide you with all the administrative and logistical information you need to complete the course.
 We will also highlight key issues and introduce some of our thoughts on these issues.
 In addition, we have integrated a number of RSS feeds that will allow for new content and resources to be added dynamically.
 These feeds are in the right-hand menu and they provide links to new online resources.

 The course Web site contains a number of components.
 You can access these from the Navigation bar on the top of each page and on the right-hand side of each page.
 At the top of the page you will find the tabs, Home, Introduction, and Unit 1-6 and Assignments.
-When you click on one of these tabs in the top navigation bar you’ll see a list of the pages in that section.
+When you click on one of these tabs in the top navigation bar you will see a list of the pages in that section.
 The page you are on should be highlighted.

 The Home page is a blog page which I will update periodically with new postings on relevant topics.

 In the right-hand navigation frame you will find links to various Course Resources, a list of links to various Internet Resources and an RSS feed of bookmarks that have been tagged with “Planning_Ed_Tech”.
 To go to one of these, just click on it and the relevant page will appear.
-Note that some of these will take you outside the Word Press site to the Blackboard Connect website or to other websites.
+Note that some of these will take you outside the Word Press site to the Canvas website or to other websites.

 The course content is contained in six units.
 You access this by clicking on the Unit link in the top navigation bar which will display drop down menu of the pages in the Unit.
 Each unit contains some direct teaching information, learning activities, and directions to other resources.